huggingface/hub-docs/tasks/src/tabular-classification/about.md

 ## Model Hosting and Inference

-You can use the [skops](https://github.com/skops-dev/skops) library to host or use `scikit-learn` models on Hugging Face Hub. `skops` models have widgets working out-of-the-box and have descriptive reports (also known as model cards) in their repositories.
-You can also push the model and the related files using `skops`.
-You can pull a `scikit-learn` `tabular-classification` model like below using `skops`:
+You can use the [skops](https://github.com/skops-dev/skops) library to share, explore, and use `scikit-learn` models on the Hugging Face Hub. `skops` models have widgets to try the models on the browser and have descriptive reports (also known as model cards) in their repositories.
+You can pull a `scikit-learn` model like below using `skops`:

 ```python